audioscavenger/BiasBuster/README.md

   ...
 ```

 The schedule does not look like it's going to change until next year.
+No handling of various schedules yet.

 ## Windows part 1: BiasBuster-whisper.cmd
 - Transcribe the mp3 to text with Purfview/whisper-standalone-win and CUDA.
 The whole point of using Windows is to put this GTX 3090 to good use.
 Whisper-Faster is compiled and ready to use.

 I tried my best to compile whisper, whisper-bin-x64, and whisper-cpp, but failed miserably.
 Compiling it apparently requires you to install 6GB of CUDA SDK on Windows.
 My C: drive is full, sorry.